 The UK Asbestos Training Association estimates that even more than a quarter of a century after the ban, 5,000 people still die from asbestos-related illnesses each year in Britain.

-As long as the asbestos in storage heaters remains in-tact and sealed within the heater, it poses relatively little risk.
-However, if it is disturbed or the insulation begins to degrade, fibre release, and therefore inhalation, becomes more likely.
+As long as the asbestos in storage heaters remains sealed within the heater, it poses relatively little risk.
+However, if it is disturbed or the insulation begins to degrade, fibre release becomes more likely.

-Do your storage heaters have asbestos in them?
-If they were made before 1974, they probably do.
-Whether you own a commercial or domestic property, EMS can help you safely identify and even remove asbestos-containing storage heaters, safeguarding yourself and occupants from possible exposure.
+Whether you own a commercial or domestic property, EMS can help you safely identify and even remove asbestos-containing storage heaters.

 We have been providing UKAS-accredited asbestos surveys in Worcester, Herefordshire and the West Midlands as well as throughout the UK since 2003, and can help you remain legally compliant and safe.
 Book your survey today by calling 01432 263333, emailing info@emsgroupuk.com or by filling out our contact form.